phalcon/documentation/docs/acl.md

     - Accounting Department Access
     - Manager Access
     - Guest Access

     **Component**
     - Login page
     - Admin page
     - Invoices page
     - Reports page

-As seen above in the use case, a [Role][acl-role] is defined as who needs to access a particular [Component][acl-component] i.e. an area of the application.
+As seen above in the use case, an [Role][acl-role] is defined as who needs to access a particular [Component][acl-component] i.e. an area of the application.
 A [Component][acl-component] is defined as the area of the application that needs to be accessed.

 Using the [Phalcon\Acl][acl-acl] component, we can tie those two together, and strengthen the security of our application, allowing only specific roles to be bound to specific components.